Girl, Interrupted: Plot

-Susanna reflects on the nature of her illness, including difficulty making sense of visual patterns, and suggests that sanity is a falsehood constructed to help the "healthy" feel "normal" in comparison.
+Susanna reflects on the nature of her illness, including the difficulty she has making sense of visual patterns, and suggests that sanity is a falsehood constructed to help the "healthy" feel "normal" in comparison.
 She also questions how doctors treat mental illness, and whether they are treating the brain or the mind.
 During her stay in the ward, Susanna also undergoes a period of depersonalization, where she bites open the flesh on her hand after she becomes terrified that she has "lost her bones".
 She develops a frantic obsession with the verification of this proposed reality and even insists on seeing an X-ray of herself to make sure.
-This hectic moment is described with shorter, choppy sentences that show Kaysen's state of mind and thought processes as she went through them.
+This hectic moment is described with short, choppy sentences that show Kaysen's state of mind and her thought processes as she went through them.
 Also, during a trip to the dentist with Valerie, Susanna becomes frantic after she wakes from the general anesthesia, when no one will tell her how long she was unconscious, and she fears that she has lost time.
-Like the incident with her bones, Kaysen here also rapidly spirals into a panicky and obsessive state that is only ultimately calmed with medication.
+Like the incident with her bones, Kaysen here also rapidly spirals into a panicky and obsessive state that is only calmed with medication.

 After leaving McLean, Susanna mentions that she kept in touch with Georgina and eventually saw Lisa, now a single mother who was about to board the subway with her toddler son and seemed, although quirky, to be sane.
 Susanna's static mental health state and uncertainty about being "cured" when she is officially released from the institution sheds light on the subjectivity of mental illness.
-Individuals who exhibit emotions not commonly expressed are ostracized from society when in reality as humans we are all capable of being on the spectrum of insanity if strictly analyzed by a professional.
+Individuals who exhibit emotions not commonly expressed are ostracized from society when in reality as humans we are all capable of experiencing mental health crises if strictly analyzed by a professional.
 Being "crazy" was her natural response to life's stressors at an especially vulnerable time dedicated to healing her inner child.